dron3flyv3r/godot-agents-tui/docs/!IMPORTANT.md

-> [!IMPORTANT] AI generated docs
+> [!IMPORTANT]
-> This documentation was generated using Claude Sonnet 4.5, I can't personally check the accuracy of all details.
-Please keep this in mind when using the information provided here.
-I will try to review and correct any mistakes over time.
-If you find any errors, please open an issue on GitHub.
+> The documentation in this repository is maintained by the project.
+If you notice gaps or inaccuracies, please open an issue so we can correct them quickly.